Updated March 3, 2023

 For example, someone who has their wallet out and is ready to buy is more likely to convert from a case study that shows how a previous buyer benefitted from your product than a generic piece of content aimed at top-of-the-funnel prospects.

-Evergage, a customer data platform, works this in their favor.
+SaaS giant, Salesforce, works this in their favor.

-Not only will you shorten and simplify the sales funnel (which means more customers in a shorter space of time), but you’ll build trust and relationships with buyers who’ll keep coming back for more.
+Not only will you shorten and simplify the sales cycle (which means more customers in a shorter space of time), but you’ll build trust and relationships with buyers who’ll keep coming back for more.